ziadmodak/e3dc-modbus/README.md

 # E3DC Power Station to openHAB

-This repository contains openHAB configuration files for extracting data from the E3DC Power Station and then store the data on the Pi.
+This repository contains openHAB configuration files for extracting data from the E3DC Power Station, store the data on the Synology NAS in a MariaDB, and (soon) visualise it on a dashboard.

 ## Backlog